 RSB Policy Internships

-The RSB has two internship positions available for current PhD students who are funded by AHRC, BBSRC, EPSRC, ESRC, MRC, and NERC.
+The RSB annually hosts two internship positions for current PhD students who are funded by AHRC, BBSRC, EPSRC, ESRC, MRC, and NERC.

-The successful applicants will each spend three months working at the RSB in 2022.
+The successful applicants each spend three months working at the RSB.
 Start and end dates can be negotiated as appropriate.

-To apply in 2021 for internships in 2022, go to the UKRI Policy Internships Scheme webpage.
+To apply in summer 2022 for internships in 2023, go to the UKRI Policy Internships Scheme webpage.

 About RSB policy work

 RSB policy activity spans the biological sciences, including biomedicine, animal, plant, microbial and environmental science, as well as general science policy issues of research funding, careers in science, higher education, diversity and inclusion, publication policy, and science and society.

 We regularly reply to government and national level consultations and inquiries and engage pro-actively with policy development through the work of our Fellows, Committees and Groups.
 Our individual members and Member Organisations represent a valuable network of expertise and policy interest.

 The Society’s policy team works to support and guide the development of policy outputs from the Society as well as in developing workshops, events and policy communications such as our weekly Science Policy Newsletter, which has over 21,000 subscribers.